lwdsw/Kiln/README.md

 ## What is this for?

 Kiln AI is for building high quality ML agents for products.
-What makes product development different than standard data science is that isn’t not static; no perfect dataset exists to learn from.
+What makes product development different than standard data science is that it's not static; no perfect dataset exists to learn from.
 Products are constantly evolving; bugs emerge from users, product goals change, new use-cases are added.

 To solve this, Kiln makes it easy for teams to iteratively collaborate on high quality datasets, and quickly evaluate a range of AI foundation models and techniques.